Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 ## Unfixed Bugs

 - A lot of issues was encountered while working on this project.
-- The Walkthrough project and code is built on python 2.8 and the code institite template has 3.12 as the latest version.
+- The Walkthrough project and code is built on python 2.8 and the code institite template had 3.12 as the latest version.
 - While deploying to Heroku, the slug was over 500 MB which prevented from deploying on Heroku with all relevant files and libraries.
 - In order to deploy on Heroku many deletions were made
   - streamlit==1.40.2